What you need to know about your travel insurance during the coronavirus pandemic.

 Your level of cover for overseas medical costs depends on your plan, when you took out your cover, and where you’re travelling.

 Other than these overseas medical costs, we don’t cover any claims related to an epidemic, pandemic or outbreak of an infectious disease.
-For example, we wouldn’t cover cancellation costs if your trip is cancelled because of the coronavirus pandemic.
+For example, we wouldn’t cover cancellation costs if your trip is cancelled because of the coronavirus pandemic (except if you have a policy with the optional extra 'Cancel for any reason', read the PDS for more details).

-To check what’s covered on your plan, read the Product Disclosure Statement (PDS).
+To check what’s covered on your plan, read the PDS.

 For urgent advice, call our emergency helpline on +61 2 8907 5584.